Lars Hirschfeld: Coaching career

 In January 2019 Hirschfeld joined FC Edmonton as their goalkeeping coach.

 International career

-He made his debut for Canada in a January 2000 friendly match against Bermuda but had to compete with Pat Onstad for the national goalkeeper's jersey.
+Hirschfeld made his debut for Canada in a January 2000 friendly match against Bermuda but had to compete with Pat Onstad for the national goalkeeper's jersey.
 By November 2009, he earned a total of 29 caps.
 He has represented Canada in 6 FIFA World Cup qualification matches.
 Hirschfeld's big break with Canada came at the 2002 CONCACAF Gold Cup, where he was named the best goalkeeper of the tournament after allowing only four goals in five matches and recording an impressive semifinal shutout against the United States.
 This caused English club Tottenham Hotspur F.C. to take interest, and Hirschfeld signed with them in September 2002.
-On 8 June 2012, Hirschfeld was sent off in a 2014 World Cup qualifier against Cuba for handling the ball outside his penalty area, but Canada prevailed by a score of 1-0 despite the numerical disadvantage.
+On 8 June 2012, Hirschfeld was sent off in a 2014 World Cup qualifier against Cuba for handling the ball outside his penalty area, but Canada prevailed by a score of 1–0 despite the numerical disadvantage.